When Can We Travel To Bali In 2022?

 In the UK international travel restrictions apply under a two-tier system.
-Travellers from red listed countries must quarantine on arrival in the UK for 10 days, while travellers from green listed countries can enter the UK without quarantine.
-From October 11 Indonesia is moving onto the green list, so will be good to travel!
+Travellers from red listed countries must quarantine on arrival in the UK for 10 days, while travellers from green listed countries can enter the UK freely.
+Indonesia is on the green list, so once it opens to tourism is good to travel to!
 Find out more about UK travel restrictions here.

-Like many countries, Indonesia, and Bali in particular, is eager reopen, but the government is reopening slowly to ensure the safety of citizens.
+Like many countries, Indonesia, and Bali in particular, is eager reopen, but the government is reopening gradually to ensure the safety of citizens.

 Travelling Bali is an epic adventure, and joining one of our group tours in Bali is the best way to experience it when Indonesia reopens!
 Whether you're on a short holiday, travelling on a gap year or anything in between, on our Bali trips we'll show you the best of this extraordinary island with a new bunch of friends and plenty of included activities.

 We will update this article and our COVID page as official news breaks about borders opening and when we can recommence our trips in Bali.